junxit/us-congress-bills-109/metadata.md

 - 2006-03-16 — Introduced in House
 - 2006-03-16 — Introduced in House
 - 2006-03-16 — Referred to the House Committee on Government Reform.
+- 2006-12-07 — Considered under suspension of the rules. (consideration: CR H8923-8924)
+- 2006-12-07 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+733.
+- 2006-12-07 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-12-07 — Mr. Souder moved to suspend the rules and agree to the resolution.
+- 2006-12-07 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H8923)
+- 2006-12-07 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H8923)